susu-kkekki/happy-birthday-bestfrienddd/README.md

 The game is based on the Jujutsu Kaisen Season 3 Culling Games.
 The character sprites are actual characters from the animè.

+## LICENSE

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

+---

 ## Author
 If I missed some details, give me some grace, I don't watch the animè or animè at all.
 A lot of research went into this and this is the best I could come up with.
 Nevertheless, it was created with so much attention to detail for my animè lover, my baby brother ♥️.